 No matter your family’s specific needs, it’s covered in the Grocery Budget Makeover’s lessons.
 The course doesn’t specifically tell you what to buy, but rather helps you figure out what your family will eat (and you want to actually cook), and then apply savings strategies to those purchases.

 It’s not about giving up all your veggies for processed foods to save a dime.
-It’s about figuring out what’s important to you – whether it’s allergy free foods, organic, or pizza! – and learning how to save money on those items.
+It’s about figuring out what’s important to you – whether it’s allergy free foods, organic, or pizza! – and learning how to save a ton of money on those items.

 The Grocery Budget Makeover program includes: